TGDivy/TGDivy/README.md

 ## 💬🌞

-> Your heart is the size of an ocean.
-Go find yourself in its hidden depths. ~ Rumi
+> When you judge another, you do not define them, you define yourself ~ Wayne Dyer

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )